 The Huntington Conservation Commission’s purpose is to educate the public regarding conservation issues, assist the Development Review Board, Planning Commission, and Selectboard in conservation matters, conduct studies and publish information on natural resources, and review proposals for Conservation Reserve Funds.
-A detailed description of the “Powers and Duties of Conservation Commissions” can be found in the Vermont Statutes listed below.

 Conservation Commission News:

 Public Hearing: Forest Management Plan for the Old Huntington Town Forest November 9, 2023 @ 7 pm.
 CLICK TO CONNECT VIA ZOOM

 Chittenden County Forester Ethan Tapper and the Huntington Conservation Commission will share the new Forest Management Plan for the 100-acre Huntington Town Forest.
 This “old” town forest, located on the northeastern side of town near Bert White and Stagecoach Roads, is adjacent to Camel’s Hump State Forest and includes some of the Camel’s Hump Nordic ski trails.
 Written by Tapper, the Forest Management Plan discusses the condition of the forests and other ecosystems and charts a course for their stewardship over the next 10 years.

 The Forest Plan, presented in a “StoryMap” format, is easily viewable online at: https://arcg.is/1P8G0z0